Regd. No. 131741/071/072 WhatsApp No. +977 9841073239 himalayadarshantreks@gmail.com

 Per person - All price inclusive

 Rocky highlands, the narrow river, as well as the golden terrain and gorgeous Himalayan range, surround the valley; the magic of Upper Mustang is beyond comprehension.
 Until 1992, the kingdom was, with a few exceptions, closed to foreigners.
-The ancient kingdom of Lo Manthang—the trans-Himalayan village of Nepal; the Upper Mustang Trek offers wonderful landscapes and colorful barren hills holding interesting myths.
+The ancient kingdom of Lo Manthang—the trans-Himalayan village of Nepal; the Upper Mustang Trek offers wonderful landscapes and colourful barren hills holding interesting myths.
 Geographically, Upper Mustang is the perfect place to observe the Tibetan plateau and culture, so visiting Upper Mustang makes you feel like visiting Tibet.

 The major highlights of the treks include treacherous paths carved by hand into sheer cliffs, untouched scenery, spectacular views of whitewashed settlements, snow-capped peaks, hinterland enriched with deep canyons, and fabulous 16th-century monasteries.
 The remoteness and inaccessibility have protected well-defined Tibetan Buddhist cultures, and they remain as flourishing as they were many years ago.